Learning Web Design

 Somehow I had never seriously considered learning HTML (Hypertext Markup Language), the "language" used to change or "mark up" a word-processed document into a web page that can be displayed by a web browser.
 Once I broke through that conceptual block, I set out to get the right materials.

 I needed both books.
 I got stuck halfway through Learning Web Design's HTML tutorial; HTML is not difficult but apparently I had not grasped it conceptually.
 I monkeyed with repairing HTML on my own site that Microsoft Word had jumbled. ("They" were right when "they" said not to create a web site with Microsoft Word.)
-Suddenly the more narrative discussion in Creating Web Sites made sense.
+Suddenly the more narrative discussion in Creating a Website made sense.
 I started Learning Web Design again from the beginning and it all clicked.

-My next project is to work through the award-winning, tutorial-based CSS: The Missing Manual (Pogue, 2006) by David Sawyer McFarland.
+My next project is to work through the award-winning, tutorial-based CSS: The Missing Manual by David Sawyer McFarland.
 CSS (Cascading Style Sheets), a relatively recent innovation, is a sort of add-on language to HTML that instructs the web browser on layout and display of web pages.

-The Unusually Useful Web Book (New Riders, 2003), by June Cohen, really is unusually useful.
+The Unusually Useful Web Book, by June Cohen, really is unusually useful.
 The book is a distillation of the experience of dozens of industry experts on every possible facet of putting up and maintaining web sites.
-(As stated on the cover: "Everything we've learned about why sites succeed!"
+(As stated on the cover: "Everything we've learned about why sites succeed!")
 It is as practical as possible--checklists, worksheets ("What Will You Do With Your Web Site?"; "Writing Your Product Plan"; "How Will You Promote Your Site?"), lists of techniques and steps to take.
 It is also filled with interviews and features ("lessons from the trenches") on specific problems.
 I can't imagine a better way to become familiar with technical issues, marketing issues, design and usability issues, and terminology than with this excellent book.

 Addendum: I can now "hand-code" HTML.
 In fact, I occasionally think in HTML, mentally tagging my own thoughts.

-by Heidi Boudro
+Copyright © 2007 by Heidi Boudro